Skip to main content

 • While metal detecting is not allowed at designated historic and archaeological sites, it's allowed in areas specifically designated as open to metal detecting.
 Any items found must be reviewed by park staff and may be retained for further investigation.

 • Recreational gold panning is allowed on state-owned land, provided the state holds both surface and mineral rights.
-Amateur panners must obtain a permit and adhere to annual extraction limits.
+Amateur panners must obtain a permit from the Michigan Department of Environment, Great Lakes, and Energy and adhere to annual extraction limits.
 Please note that power sluicing is strictly prohibited.

 Find gold panning guidance and maps »